 Please note, all Board of Education District Policies are available on our website, www.svvsd.org.
-From the main page, click on the Parents/Students tab, and then click on Board Policies.
-The policies are divided by section, A - L. Policies in this book are continually being revised and will be posted on our website upon revision.
-This book, updated with revised policy, is also available on the District website.
-It is the responsibility of the student/parent/guardian to review the current version.
+From t he ma ain page, click on the Parents/Students tab, and then click on Board Policies.
+The policies are divided by sec tion, A ۱ - L. Policies in this book are continually being revised and will be posted on our website upon revision.
+The is boo ͻk, updated with revised policy, is also available on the District website.
+It is the responsibility of the he student/parent/guardian to review the current version.

-Your signature indicates you have received, read, and understand the Annual Notification to Parents/Guardians; Behavioral Code of Conduct; Rights and Responsibilities of Students and Parents; and Board of Education Policies book.
+Your signat ture ind dica ates you h ave rec eived l, read, an d under sta ind the Ai nnual Notificat ion to Paren ts/0 Guardians; Behavioral Code of Conduct; Rights and Responsib oilities o of S Students and Parents; and Board of Education Policies boo ok.

-Student's Name
+Student's Name Parent/Guardian Date

-Parent/Guardian